Covid-19 vaccine priority list set out

 The committee examined data on who suffers the worst outcomes from coronavirus and who is at highest risk of death.

-It published interim guidance earlier in the year, but this has now been amended slightly.
+It published interim guidance earlier in the year but this has now been amended slightly detailing who should be first in “phase one” of the mass vaccination programme which includes the elderly and those at highest risk of disease.

+Once this phase is complete the JCVI has suggested that those who are at increased risk of Covid-19 because of their work could be offered the vaccine next.

+JVCI experts have said that they have not yet offered official advice about future phases of the roll out.

+But a new document published by the advisory body states: “Vaccination of those at increased risk of exposure to Sars-CoV-2 due to their occupation could also be a priority in the next phase.

+“This could include first responders, the military, those involved in the justice system, teachers, transport workers and public servants essential to the pandemic response.”

-In the new guidance, those who are deemed to be “clinically extremely vulnerable” have moved higher up the priority list.
+In the new “phase one” guidance, those who are deemed to be “clinically extremely vulnerable” have moved higher up the priority list.

 The priority list for “phase one” of the Covid-19 vaccination programme is: